ietf-wg-privacypass/draft-ietf-privacypass-key-consistency/draft-ietf-privacypass-key-consistency.md

 ~~~
 {: #fig-disc-direct title="Direct Discovery Example"}

-The properties of this solution depend on external mechanisms in place to ensure consistency or
+The properties of this mechanism depend on external mechanisms in place to ensure consistency
+and whether or not the server colludes with the key source.
+If the server and source collude,
-correctness.
-Absent any such mechanisms, servers can produce unique keys for users without detection.
+both can present unique per-client keys without detection.
-External mechanisms to ensure consistency here might include, though are not limited to:

-- Presenting a signed assertion from a trusted entity that the key is correct.
-- Presenting proof that the key is present in some tamper-proof log, similar to Certificate
-  Transparency ({{!RFC6962}}) logs.
-- User communication or gossip ensuring that all users have a shared view of the key.

-The precise external mechanism used here depends largely on the threat model.
-If there is a trusted
-external log for keys, this may be a viable solution.

-## Trusted Proxy Discovery {#proxy-based}
+## Shared Cache Discovery {#cache-based}

-In this model, there exists a trusted proxy that fetches keys from servers on behalf of multiple users, as shown
+In this model, there exists a shared cache that provides keys from servers on behalf of multiple
-below.
+clients, as shown below.

 ~~~ aasvg
 +----------+